-- 3) Use the UP, DOWN, LEFT, & RIGHT arrow keys on the left button wheel to highlight the appropriate alpha characters. - 4) Press the ENTER key to select a character and advance to the next field of the Grid or Seq Note. - 5) Use the CLR key to backspace if necessary. - 6) Repeat steps 3 through 5 until the Grid or Seq Note is completed. - 7) Press the OK key to save the Grid or Seq Note and return to the Grid or Seq List Items menu, or ESC to cancel entering the Grid or Seq Note.
+- 3) Use the appropriate alpha characters. - 4) Press the key to select a character and advance to the next field of the Grid or Seq Note.

+- 5) Use the key to backspace if necessary. - 6) Repeat steps 3 through 5 until the Grid or Seq Note is completed. - 7) Press the Key to save the Grid or Seq Note and return to the Grid or Seq List Items menu, or to cancel entering the Grid or Seq Note.